iPC-project-H2020/wp8-metabolic-modeling/README.md

 ## Code organization
 The repository is organised as follows:
 1. Rcodes and MATLABcodes folders contain the R and MATLAB codes for the construction of context-specific metabolic models from scRNA-seq data.
 2. scRNA-seq_data folder should contain the scRNA-seq datasets.
+Here we provide the PDX scRNA-seq data from Aynaud et al. 2019.
 3. GEM folder contains the initial GEM models.
 Here, we provide the GEMs generated in Masid et al. 2020.
 4. IC_genes folder contains the gene set signatures used for clustering annotation.